FraMecca/torchat/README.md

 #### Client

-Clients are indipendent of the daemon.
+Clients are independent of the daemon.
 Currently a small curses python client is provided.

 #### JSON